SPI-Birds/.github/README.md

-This is a special repository to customise the organisation's public profile:
+This is a special repository to customise your organisation's public profile using a README.md

-Create a public /.github repo, create a /profile folder, and add a README.md
+Set up: 1.
+Create a public /.github repo, 2.
+Create a /profile folder, 3.
+Add README.md